dcschmid/dotfiles-osx/README.md

 | leader + sw					|  search for selected word    																														|

-### Used Pluginss
+### Used Plugins
 Here I list all used plugins with links to the corresponding documentation.

 #### Plugin Management
 - [Packer](https://github.com/wbthomason/packer.nvim):
   A use-package inspired plugin manager for Neovim.
 Uses native packages, supports Luarocks dependencies, written in Lua, allows for expressive config

+  *Commands*:
+  - :PackerCompile
+    Regenerate compiled loader file

+  - :PackerClean
+    Remove any disabled or unused plugins

+  - :PackerInstall
+	Clean, then install missing plugins

+  - :PackerUpdate
+	Clean, then update and install plugins

+  - :PackerSync
+  Perform `PackerUpdate` and then `PackerCompile`

 #### Theme
 - [tokyonight.nvim](https://github.com/folke/tokyonight.nvim):
   A clean, dark Neovim theme written in Lua, with support for lsp, treesitter and lots of plugins.

 #### Statusline
 - [lualine.nvim](https://github.com/nvim-lualine/lualine.nvim)